You’ve got a great script to launch a stellar campaign. Hire the right voice over talent for your media project—and it can be a game changer.

 Choosing the right voice for the style of commercial you’re producing ups the credibility factor and, as a result, the impact of your ad.

-When your talent is in the zone—where they have the most experience—they can do their best work.
-And this can elevate your project in ways you never thought possible.
+When your talent is in the zone—where they have the most experience—they do their best work.
+And this elevates your project.

 Where to Begin

-Start with your project goals and what you want to achieve with this campaign.
+Start with your project goals and what you hope to achieve with this campaign.
 Undoubtedly, these details were fleshed out well in advance when developing your ad copy.

 Think about the ideal customer your ad is intended for, what you would like them to do, and how the voice talent you choose might inspire them to take action.